 In Brussels in 2026, the entry ticket starts at 500 euros for a simple site, delivered as is (classic pages, contact, business presentation).
 You have your site online, clean and fast, but you don't touch it again once delivered.

-For a site you can manage from your phone (edit content, handle bookings, follow client requests, receive notifications) and that stays maintained over time, expect between 800 and 1500 euros for setup, plus a monthly plan covering hosting, maintenance and the mobile control interface.
+For a site you can manage from your phone (edit content, handle bookings, follow client requests, receive notifications) and that stays maintained over time, expect a build set on a per-project quote, plus a monthly plan from 49€ covering hosting, maintenance and the mobile control interface.
 You're no longer paying for a frozen site, you're paying for a tool that evolves with you.

 The moment you add intelligence layers (chatbot connected to your catalogue, automatically generated quotes, business automations, advanced bookings with deposit and SMS reminders), the price climbs noticeably, because the value the site produces climbs too.